Table of contents

 Watering

 You must water during the dry season.
-They enjoy the wet season, provided the soil is well drained.
+However your plants will really enjoy the wet season, provided the soil is well drained.

 Pests and Diseases

 Common pests and diseases include rusts, mildews, viruses, fungal diseases, aphids, bean flies, caterpillars and mites.
 However, regular application of ‘white oil’ can help address these pests.
-White oil is an effective organic pesticide that you can make at home.
+Indeed white oil is an effective organic pesticide that you can make at home.

 The best part of snake beans growing, is eating the beans themselves.
-They are eaten fresh or cooked.
-They are used in salads, eaten with rice and added to stir-fries and curries.
+Indeed they are eaten fresh or cooked.
+Consequently, they are used in salads, eaten with rice and added to stir-fries and curries.

 Health Benefits